Lisa Rogal

 Well me, I tried my best, I tell myself as I dive off the cliff to uncertainty.

-That me believes I’m okay as long as I have enough money.
+That me believes I’m okay as long as I think of everything before it can happen.

-That me hates money just wants to throw it away.
+That me hates money — just wants to throw it away.
+That me collects bottles for cash.

-letting the memory of my head snapping back from the bullet fade somewhere deep inside me
+told.
+Stupid bitch me.
+I deserved it, I think, letting the memory of my head hitting the concrete fade somewhere deep inside

-A me falls in love with me and wants to be with me only.
+A me falls in love with me and wants to be with me only but I run from my ferocious commitment.

 A lonely me wonders what the point of me is.